manhattan-blueprint/Manhattan-Server/README.md

 ## Deployment Instructions

-With docker installed, first build the image for each service using the build script, `build.sh`, since the docker-compose file assumes the images already exist.
+With Docker installed, first build the image for each service using the build script, `build.sh`, since the docker-compose file assumes the images already exist.
 Then initialize the current node, i.e. computer, as the swarm manager:

 `docker swarm init`